williamhuang3/ml-based-drug-identifier/README.md

   (in this example, Histone Deacetylase 1) and then uses the Lipinski Rule of 5 to evaluate the compounds that interact with the target to locate viable drug/ treatment candidates.
 First, we look at compounds evaluated by a metric called the 'IC50'.
-  The IC50 essentially quantifies the concentration of a drug necessary to inhibit a biological process by half, thus making it a good marker for drug efficacy, along with other variables that altogether are part of the Lipinski Molecular Descriptors, which evaluate a compound's
+  The IC50 essentially identifies the concentration of a drug necessary to inhibit a biological process by half, thus making it a good marker for drug efficacy, along with other variables that altogether are part of the Lipinski Molecular Descriptors, which evaluate a compound's